The Sensual Man: Release and reception

 The movie, of 1:48 hr running time, was released and circulated in Italy, and also played in US arthouses under the title Paolo il Caldo.
 Then in 1977 it was re-released for the English-speaking public under the title The Sensual Man, with English subtitles.
 It received a US MPAA film rating of "R".

+Film Critic John Simon described The Sensual Man as an "atrocious movie".